 ACEEE launched our Leading with Equity Initiative with the goal of defining and driving equitable energy efficiency policy and programs at the state, local, and utility levels.
 Through a collaborative engagement process with utilities, policymakers, and community leaders, we worked to identify and advance metrics that capture progress towards the deployment of innovative and robust energy efficiency policies and programs that center equity.

-In this workshop, we will leverage the main findings of this initiative to explore equity-driven metrics that utilities, state, and local governments, and other decision-makers can use to measure progress on clean energy outcomes.
-We will start by exploring definitions and examples of equity in the clean energy sector, and then examine the landscape of metrics developed by the Leading with Equity Initiative participants.
-Participants will learn from peer examples of utilities, states, and/or local governments who are using equity-driven metrics in their work.
-Finally, participants will apply workshop information to their own context, leaving with metrics and a path forward for measuring progress on equity at their organization.
+In this workshop, we leveraged the main findings of this initiative to explore equity-driven metrics that utilities, state, and local governments, and other decision-makers can use to measure progress on clean energy outcomes.
+We started by exploring definitions and examples of equity in the clean energy sector, and then examined the landscape of metrics developed by the Leading with Equity Initiative participants.
+Participants learned from peer examples of utilities that are using equity-driven metrics in their work, with presentations from VEIC/Efficiency Vermont, National Grid, and Puget Sound Energy.
+Finally, participants applied workshop information to their own context, leaving with metrics and a path forward for measuring progress on equity at their organization.

 Facilitators: Sara Hayes and Christine Gerbode, ACEEE

-This interactive workshop will provide resources and actionable guidance to participants looking to incorporate health into their energy efficiency programs.
-We will explore topics such as adding health services complementary to weatherization; pursuing health-related funding; measuring and communicating health impacts; building relationships to help programs accomplish these things.
+This interactive workshop provided resources and actionable guidance to participants looking to incorporate health into their energy efficiency programs.
+We explored topics such as adding health services complementary to weatherization; pursuing health-related funding; measuring and communicating health impacts; building relationships to help programs accomplish these things.

 Grid-interactive efficient buildings or GEBs can help a utility manage electrical loads to ensure a stable, secure grid.
-Join us for this GEB workshop, where ACEEE will present findings from its work with utilities and program administrators on creating GEB programs, followed by breakout sessions to brainstorm how to transform traditional energy efficiency programs to incorporate GEB aspects.
-This session will consider many different aspects from designing optimal rates for GEBs to creating the most impactful program structure to marketing GEB benefits to consumers.
+ACEEE presented findings from its work with utilities and program administrators on creating GEB programs, followed by breakout sessions to brainstorm how to transform traditional energy efficiency programs to incorporate GEB aspects.
+This session considered many different aspects from designing optimal rates for GEBs to creating the most impactful program structure to marketing GEB benefits to consumers.

-In this workshop, we will explore opportunities to build a robust and diverse energy efficiency workforce.
-We will start by exploring inequities in the energy efficiency workforce and examining approaches to creating high-quality jobs in this sector for underrepresented workers.
-We will then hear from utilities, community-based organizations, and other training providers who have successfully delivered inclusive workforce development programs and placed participants in energy efficiency and electrification jobs.
-Finally, participants will apply lessons learned from these models to their own circumstances, defining concrete next steps for making their local workforce more equitable.
-We will identify tangible strategies to help the energy efficiency industry better reflect the communities it serves.
+In this workshop, we explored opportunities to build a robust and diverse energy efficiency workforce.
+We started by exploring inequities in the energy efficiency workforce and examined approaches to creating high-quality jobs in this sector for underrepresented workers.
+We then heard from utilities, community-based organizations, and other training providers who have successfully delivered inclusive workforce development programs and placed participants in energy efficiency and electrification jobs.
+Participants applied lessons learned from these models to their own circumstances and defined concrete next steps for making their local workforce more equitable.
+We identified tangible strategies to help the energy efficiency industry better reflect the communities it serves.